 Topic 2 - What are the benefits?
 Workbook page Slide/Resources Approach Page 4 What are the benefits?
 Facilitator note: Introduce the topic and read out the section objective as follows: Explain: By the end of this section, you should be able to: List the benefits of saving.

-Page 4 Question What are the benefits of saving and why should you do On you have to have plantly of money in order to be able to lave?
+Page 4 Question We start of the benefits of sering and why should you do Of the start of the benefits of sering and why should you do Do you have to have planty of money in order to be able to cased.
 Facilitator note: Use the following question to facilitate a discussion on the benefits of saving.
 Ask: What are the benefits of saving and why should you do it?
-Look for: Feeling in control of your finances Having money for emergencies Saving for big purchases such as a washing machine, car or a holiday Saving for your future Deposit for a house Saving for retirement Ask: Do you have to have lots of spare money to be able to save?
+Look for: • Feeling in control of your finances • Having money for emergencies • Saving for big purchases such as a washing machine, car or a holiday • Saving for your future • Deposit for a house • Saving for retirement Ask: Do you have to have lots of spare money to be able to save?
 Explain: Even if you can only save a few pounds a week, you'll be surprised by how quickly your savings will grow.
 There are schemes that will help you save - we'll look at those in more detail later in the workshop.

-Page 5 Quick quiz Exercise: Split the class into small groups and run through the following quiz with them.
-Keep it fun and light-hearted.
-Let's have a quick quiz, see how many of the following you can guess correctly: How many people in Britain have no savings at all?
-1 in 10 (correct)3 in 10 • 5 in 10 • 7 in 10
+Page 5 and the same of th Exercise:

+Split the class into small groups and run through the following quiz with them.
+Keep

+Quick quiz it fun and light-hearted.

+Let's have a quick quiz, see how many of the following you can guess correctly:

+How many people in Britain have no savings at all?

+• 1 in 10 (correct)

+• 3 in 10

+• 5 in 10

+• 7 in 10

 In 2020, how much did the average person have saved?

+• £550

 • £2,010

 • £6,750 (correct)

 • £15,328

 A third of Brits have less than £600 in savings.

 True (correct)

-False
+• False

 What % of Brits don't have enough savings to live for a month without an income?

 • 9%

 • 16%

 • 35%

 • 41% (correct)

 What is the recommended amount of savings to have to live without an income?

-• 1 month of expenses
+1 month of expenses

 3 months of expenses (correct)

 6 months of expenses

 • 1 year of expenses

 Facilitator note:

 Discuss this further with the class; were there any answers that surprised them?

-Topic 3 - Undei rstanding Interest Rates

-Workbook page Slide/Resources Approach

-Page 6 and the second s Facilitator note:

-Introduce the topic and read out the section objective as follows:

-Understanding interest rates ,

-Onderstanding interest rates Explain:

-·

-By the end of this section, you should be able to:

-Make informed decisions around interest rates.